Call Now

 Opposite relief: When a party has filed a Verified Petition for Dissolution of Marriage, he or she may be very specific about the division of assets and custody, although all that is required are the statutory factors must be enumerated.10 That said, some Petitions are very specific and strong in what they seek and why on divorce insofar as property division and the award of custody is concerned.
 In these cases, to counter, it may make sense to file a cross-petition.

 Ultimately, a cross-petition to a divorce may be useful in some circumstances.
 Skilled divorce counsel can assist you if this is a pleading you should file.
 Contrariwise, a seasoned divorce counsel can counsel you why is it unwise because it is based on common myths or outdated laws, such as fault-based divorce.
-Ciyou & Dixon, P.C. advocates handle domestic cases of all types throughout the state.
+Dixon & Moseley, P.C. advocates handle domestic cases of all types throughout the state.
 This blog is written for general educational purposes and is not intended as legal advice.
 It is an advertisement.

 1. Indiana Rule of Trial Procedure 7(A).